MySQL Nested "If" in Select Queries

 ORDER BY location_sort

 Essentially, the first non-null value encountered is assigned to the alias "location_sort".
-Of note is the use of 'zzz' on line 5, which essentially relegates those people with no specified address to the bottom of the sort.
+Of note is the use of 'zzz' on line 5, which essentially relegates those people with no specified address to the end of the result set.
 Without this people with no address were originally listed first, which was undesirable.; (See stackoverflow's SQL how to make null values come last when sorting ascending for a different way to accomplish this when you're not already selecting for a sortable value.)